 Vesting (Deferring Retirement)

-Vesting (deferring retirement) postpones receipt of your monthly retirement benefit until a later date.
+Vesting (deferring retirement) postpones receipt of your monthly retirement benefit and/or distribution of your defined contribution (DC) account until a later date.
 Vesting your account may eliminate penalties of an early retirement.
 It may also protect a death benefit greater than the value of your contributions and interest for your beneficiary.

 You may request a refund even if you are eligible to vest and receive a monthly benefit.
 This may be beneficial if you are currently working in another state that has regulations requiring the forfeiture of vested benefits prior to purchasing out-of-state service.
 By requesting a refund and not a retirement benefit, you will only receive your contributions and interest, forfeiting your lifetime monthly retirement payment and death benefit.